Skip to content

 4.6.2 That the resources required to operate the Information Governance Framework effectively are available;

-4.6.3 The approach to data protection and the Information Governance Framework is fully integrated into Azets’ business processes in particular in relation to risk and performance management;
+4.6.3 The approach to data protection and the Information Governance Framework is fully integrated into Azets’ business processes in particular in relation to risk management;

 4.6.4 The objectives of the Information Governance Framework are being achieved and that data protection is a key element in continuous improvement;